Science

 Intent - What we want for our developing scientists?

-Implementation - How is the curriculum delivered?
+Implementation - How is the science curriculum delivered?

 Throughout each unit, children get the opportunity to develop their skills in one of the following areas: